 - Work with authorities to agree realistic expectations for the scope and timing of data requests.

 - Consider all options for the transfer of data, including redactions, MLATs and the use of domestic authorities.

-1 Stuart Alford QC, Serrin A Turner and Gail E Crawford are partners, and Mair Williams and
+1 Stuart Alford KC, Serrin A Turner and Gail E Crawford are partners, and Mair Williams and

 Max G Mazzelli are asociates, at Latham & Watkins.